-The Eccles British Library Writer in Residence Award is an annual competition that is open to writers resident in the United Kingdom.
+The Eccles British Library Writers Award is an annual competition that is open to writers resident in the United Kingdom.
 The 2017 Award is now closed, please check back in late Spring 2017 for details of the next round or sign up to our mailing list (on the right) to keep informed of the latest news.

 Writers should be working on a non-fiction or fiction full-length book, written in the English language, the research for which requires that they make substantial use of the Library's collections relating to North America (The USA, Canada, and the Caribbean).
 Find out more

-Watch former Writer in Residence, Naomi Wood, explain how the award helped her research her novel Mrs Hemingway (Picador, 2014).
+Watch former Award holder, Naomi Wood, explain how the award helped her research her novel Mrs Hemingway (Picador, 2014).

 New Research Resources